sap-tutorials/Tutorials/tutorials/sac-story-explore-3-apply-filters/sac-story-explore-3-apply-filters.md

       ![Story Filter 2](Story Filter 2.png)

 Click **OK** and see how the results in the Story has changed.
-To remove this filter, click the **X** symbol in the Sales Manager filter we made.
+To remove this filter, click the **X** symbol in the Sales Manager filter you made.

 ![Remove Filter](Remove Filter.png)